-Students who wish to appeal their denial of continuation in the Professional Education component should direct their written petitions to the Field Experience Advisory Committee within 10 days after receiving notification of denial.
+Students who wish to appeal their denial of continuation in the Professional Education component should direct their written petitions to the Academic Review Committee within 10 days after receiving notification of denial.
 The petition form is available online.

-Written notification of the action recommended by the Field Experience Advisory Committee will be forwarded to the student, his/her advisor, and the dean of the College.
+Written notification of the action recommended by the Academic Review Committee will be forwarded to the student, his/her advisor, and the dean of the College.

 The recommendation for certification must be supported by the Department Chair and the certification officer of the college.
 If the student is denied the recommendation, he/she may petition the respective department for consideration.
 If the decision rendered at the department level does not grant the relief sought, the student may petition the Student Affairs Committee for consideration within 10 days after receiving written notification of the denial decision.